St Mary by the Sea Community GardenYour Community garden in Torbay

 How the Community Garden Works

 - Attend the AGM, on the first Sunday in August at 3pm.
 The next AGM is Sunday 4th August 2024 @ 3pm, in the St Mary by the Sea Studio.

 - You are expected to come along to working bees.
 We schedule two working bees each year, on a Saturday, one in April and one in September.
 There will be a couple more initially to help set up the garden.

 - St Mary by the Sea’s toilets are available Mon-Thr 10am – 2pm.

-- Please contact Clayton or any other committee member if you wish to provide any questions, comments or suggestions.
+- Please contact Nanette or any other committee member if you wish to provide any questions, comments or suggestions.

 Committee Oliver Liddell

 Committee Margaret Rocard

 Would you like to explore being part of the community garden?